-Bacterial DNA is rich in unmethylated 2’-deoxyribo (cytidine-phosphateguanosine) (CpG) dinucleotides, in contrast to mammalian DNA which contains a low frequency of CpG dinucleotides that are mostly methylated.
+Bacterial DNA is rich in unmethylated cytosine-phosphate-guanine (CpG) sites, unlike mammalian DNA, in which most CpG sites are methylated (specifically, at the 5’-position of the cytosine).
 Unmethylated CpGs in specific sequence contexts activate the vertebrate immune system.
-Genes with these sequences are recognized as foreign DNA by the vertebrate host leading to a progressive decline of their expression.
+Genes with these sequences are recognized as foreign DNA by the vertebrate host, leading to a progressive decline in their expression.

-InvivoGen is an expert in developing CpG-Free genes and now offers a CpG-Free gene custom service.
-Send us the sequence of your gene of interest, and our specialists will design, synthesize and clone into an expression vector a CpG-Free allele of this gene.
-We guarantee that the sequence of the synthetic gene will 100% match the designed sequence.
+InvivoGen is an expert in developing CpG-Free genes and now offers a custom CpG-Free gene service.
+Send us the sequence of your gene of interest, and our specialists will design, synthesize, and clone into an expression vector, a CpG-Free allele of this gene.
+We guarantee that the sequence of the synthetic gene will match the designed sequence 100%.